 As sometimes happens, FPC endured a difficult decade during the 1980s, mostly related to ministerial changes.
 The coming of Dr. James Bruening in April of 1987 marked the start of a season of healing which continued through to his retirement in February of 1998.
 As of this writing, Jim continues to be involved in the church in a variety of ways as Pastor Emeritus.

 Dr. Brant D. Baker was lead pastor of FPC from the summer of 1999.
-His time here was marked by slow but steady membership growth, new mission initiatives in the local community, a strengthening of discipleship through strong biblical preaching, an emphasis on small groups and prayer, and various campus improvements and upgrades.
+His time here was marked by slow but steady membership growth, new mission initiatives in the local community, a strengthening of discipleship through strong biblical preaching and an emphasis on small groups and prayer, and various campus improvements and upgrades.

 Rev. Ann Conklin was called as Pastor of FPC in the summer of 2017!